 About Minimalen Short Film Festival

-Minimalen is an annual, independent short film event, covering new productions from Norway, Scandinavia and the rest of the world, as well as retrospectives.
+Minimalen is an annual, independent film event, covering new productions from Norway, Scandinavia and the rest of the world, as well as focus programmes and retrospectives.

-Over five days each spring, Minimalen screens more than 200 shorts, roughly divided in two sections: New Norwegian, Nordic and International shorts in five competitions, and retrospectives and focus programmes.
-The Nordic section offers a convenient way for foreigners to be updated on the state of shorts in the whole region.
-Out of the two Norwegian competitions, the One-minute-film competition is most reknowned and has been with us over all the years.
+Over six days of January, Minimalen screens approx. 250 shorts, roughly divided in two sections: New Norwegian, Nordic and International shorts in seven competitions, and retrospectives and focus programmes.
+The Nordic section offers a unique way to be updated on the state of shorts in this northern corner of Europe.
+Out of the Norwegian competitions, the One-minute-film competition is most reknowned and has been with us over all the years.
 This extreme runtime limit demands economic discipline from the filmmaker, thus being a perfect practising format for young people.
-Special programmes in 2008 were covering the visiting directors Bill Plympton and Peter Greenaway.

 Over the years Minimalen has refined its main objective into finding new ways to use the film as a medium.
 This often means independent productions with a free spirit attitude to filmmaking and an emphasis on images and film language more than words.
 The ideal filmmaker should be on a constant quest to find the right form for each story.
 Not that they necessarily need to tell a story, but basically, each film should have its own fingerprint, a uniqueness which goes far beyond the constant re-telling of the same storyline as in the contemporary film industry.
 The small gems of up to 15 minutes, fiction or animation films told by experimental means.
 Not necessarily artistically ground breaking or technically perfect, but with a conformity of form and contents.
 These are the films that Minimalen are looking for, and this is what sets us a apart from many festivals.

 The 35th Minimalen Short Film Festival is due January 10 - 15, 2023.